MicrosoftDocs/sandbox/sandbox/notbacon.md

 ### Deploy to a Functions App

-1. Click the Deploy to Azure link here or the button above.
+1. Click the Deploy to Azure link here or the button at the top of this page.
 1. Enter the information for your Azure subscription, such as the resource group name, site name, etc.
 1. Fill in the **Custom Vision API Key** and **Custom Vision API URL** with the values that you previously copied.